acampove/rx_run3/src/post_ap/src/post_ap_data/post_ap/rk/README.md

 - Data after track refitting and momentum correction
 - MC with sim10f, resonant mode samples requested by rjpsi, semileptonic, etc

+# v3

+Second production of MC with sim10f.
+These samples are MC only and mostly to model the rare mode, both signal and backgrounds.